 Melbourne, Australia is the business, administrative, cultural, and recreational heart of the state of Victoria.
 Known for its hospitality it awaits visitors with open arms and a wide smile.
-Compact and diverse, the city is a perfect playground for adventurers, wildlife lovers, foodies, and road trippers.
+Compact and diverse, the city is a perfect playground for adventure, wildlife lovers, and foodies.

 Melbourne was the world’s richest city during the gold rush.

 It was one of the first cities to decree the 8-hour working day, starting a global movement in 1856.
-The number, 888 (8 hours’ labour, 8 hours’ recreation, 8 hours’ rest), is still inscribed on trade union buildings to honour the achievement.
+The number, 888 (8 hours’ labor, 8 hours’ recreation, 8 hours’ rest), is still inscribed on trade union buildings to honor the achievement.

 In 1869, the world’s largest fully steerable telescope was installed at the Melbourne Observatory.
-Known as the Great Melbourne Telescope, the device has a reflector of 122 centimetres (48 inches).
+Known as the Great Melbourne Telescope, the device has a reflector of 122 centimeters (48 inches).

 The world’s first feature film, ‘The Story of the Ned Kelly Gang’ was filmed and made in Melbourne in 1906.